 6. Macrophilia (Giant Fantasies)

-Anyone who has ever been turned on by Jack and the Beanstalk or Attack of the 50-foot Woman understands macrophilia, the love of the large.
-“Large,” in this case, usually refers to actual giants rather than merely tall or big-bellied folks, though many macrophile forums say that a lover more than double your size fits the bill.
+Anyone who has ever been turned on by Jack and the Beanstalk or Attack of the 50-Foot Woman understands macrophilia, the love of the large.
+“Large” in this case usually refers to actual giants rather than merely tall or big-bellied folks, though many macrophile forums say that a lover more than double your size fits the bill.

 Macrophile fantasies often involve being chased around by giants who dominate the landscape.
 The giants catch tiny people and use them for their sexual, nutritional and entertainment needs, even if it kills them (though death isn’t necessarily part of the fetish).
-As such, most macrophiliacs are also microphiliacs to some degree—that is, people who sexualize smallness.
+As such, most macrophiliacs are also microphiliacs to some degree — that is, people who sexualize smallness.
 They’re also commonly into crush, feeding and vore fantasies.

-Macrophilia fantasies commonly fixate on hypertorphilia, an interest in exaggerated sexual features, often with scenes of naked, tiny people stimulating a male giant’s penis or ass, getting licked or ingested by the giant or swimming in their jism.
+Macrophilia fantasies commonly fixate on hypertorphilia, an interest in exaggerated sexual features, often with scenes of naked, tiny people stimulating a male giant’s penis or ass, getting licked or ingested by the giant or swimming in their semen.